andergalvan/paper4_cnn_vit_comparison/README.md

 To download and prepare the CASIA-WebFace dataset:
 1. Download the dataset ZIP file from: https://drive.google.com/file/d/1KxNCrXzln0lal3N4JiYl9cFOIhT78y1l/view
 2. Move the downloaded ZIP file to: `CASIA-WebFace/setup_casia_webface/`
-3. Change to that directory: `cd CASIA-WebFace/setup_casia_webface/`
+3. Navigate to that directory: `cd CASIA-WebFace/setup_casia_webface/`
 4. Unzip the dataset: `unzip faces_webface_112x112.zip`
 5. Create a separate Python 3.10.12 virtual environment dedicated exclusively to dataset preparation (`ENV_CASIA`), activate it, and install the required packages: `pip install -r requirements.txt`
 6. Convert the .rec dataset files to individual image files by running: `python3 rec_to_imgs.py` (this creates the original dataset in: `CASIA-WebFace/casia_webface/casia_webface`)